Yipara logoYipara

 +

 Mild dog chin acne often clears with simple changes: switch plastic food/water bowls to stainless steel, ceramic, or glass; wash the bowls daily with hot soapy water; and gently wipe the chin once a day with a warm damp cloth.
-For moderate acne (red bumps, pimples): add a daily chlorhexidine wipe or a vet-approved benzoyl peroxide shampoo (like OxyDex or Pyoben — pet-formulated, NOT human products) applied 2-3x per week.
-For severe or infected acne (swelling, pus, bleeding): see a vet for oral antibiotics.
+For moderate acne (red bumps, pimples): add a daily vet-recommended antiseptic wipe or a pet-formulated antiseptic shampoo (pet-formulated only, NOT human products) applied 2-3x per week.
+For severe or infected acne (swelling, pus, bleeding): see a vet for oral medication prescribed by your vet.
 Most mild cases resolve in 2-4 weeks, moderate cases in 4-6 weeks.
 Do NOT squeeze or pop pimples — this pushes infection deeper and causes scarring.

 Will a dog pimple go away on its own?